- About Pontiac

 At a time in history before the Model T and paved roads, the leaders of Pontiac, the county seat, recognized the need for an affordable and regular rail transportation service that connected the small towns in the region on a more frequent schedule than that of the steam-powered railroads that traversed Illinois and the rest of the nation’s heartland (Chicago & Alton, Wabash, Illinois Central, etc.).

-In the southern and central parts of Illinois, the 550-mile Illinois Traction System, built in the early 1900s, demonstrated many of the economic advantages of having a locally-oriented, electric rail service.
+In the southern and central parts of Illinois, the 550-mile Illinois Traction System, which began in 1896, demonstrated many of the economic advantages of having a locally-oriented, electric rail service.
 With that model in mind, the Bloomington, Pontiac & Joliet Electric Railway Company began its life when a corporation was formed in 1904.